 “What do you want, outlander?” a sharp-faced Dunmer woman demanded.

-“Uh,” Daria hesitated, trying to ignore the ways that the stench of fish added upon the stink of fermenting yeast.
+“Uh,” Daria hesitated, trying to ignore the ways that the stench of fish worsened the stink of fermenting yeast.
 “I was wondering if there were any jobs that I could apply for?”

 “Jobs?”
 The Dunmer woman said the word like it was something from a foreign language.
 Then she shook her head.
 “This isn’t a place for outlanders.
-Go look in the foreign canton.”
+Go look in the Foreign Quarter.”

-“My olfactory senses thank you for your rejection,” Daria said.
+“My olfactory sense thanks you for your rejection,” Daria said.

-The woman glared as Daria turned around and walked out the door as quickly as she could back into the St. Olms upper waistworks, where she breathed in the less objectionable smell produced by the generations of Mer who’d crowded into the canton’s cramped space over the centuries.
+The woman glared as Daria turned around and walked out the door as quickly as she could, and from there marched back into the St. Olms upper waistworks, where she breathed in the less objectionable smell produced by the generations of Dunmer who’d crowded into the canton’s cramped space over the centuries.
 She’d gotten the same response at the other trade hall she’d tried.
-Apparently, she’d have to work in the Foreign Canton.
+Apparently, she’d have to work in the Foreign Quarter.

-Daria stood in the shadow of the entrance for a few minutes and waited for her vision to adjust.
-When it did, she raised her head and tried to orient herself.
-She was facing south, looking at the tall and narrow worship structures atop the Temple Canton, whose design made her think of big stone tents set in a row.
+Daria stood in the shadow of the entrance for a minute and waited for her vision to adjust.
+When it did, she tried to orient herself.
+She faced south, looking at the tall and narrow worship structures atop the Temple Canton, whose design made her think of three big stone tents set in a row.
 Above it floated the enormity of Baar Dau, a mountain-sized meteor supposedly halted in mid-air by Vivec’s will and kept in place by his love.

 Love didn’t strike Daria as the most reliable way to keep a natural cataclysm in check.
 The rock shadowed the entirety of the Temple Canton.
 If it ever fell, Daria suspected it’d wipe out a lot more than just the surrounding city.

 Anyway, if she was looking south, that meant she was on the wrong side of the canton.
-Not wanting to get lost in the waistworks again, she decided to hike around the walkways to head north to the Foreign Quarter.
+Not wanting to get lost in the waistworks again, she decided to hike around the canton to go north.

 Maybe she should call it a day and head back to Jane’s apartment.
 She knew how to get back there, at least.
 All she had to do was go back around to the western gate on the south end of the second tier, then take the hallway to the big mezzanine, then go…